Near Pulaski in Giles County, Tennessee — The American South (East South Central)

 Location.
 35° 8.637′ N, 86° 59.816′ W. Marker is near Pulaski, Tennessee, in Giles County.
 Marker is on Elkton Highway (U.S. 31) 0.2 miles north of Tarpley Shop Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 2171 Elkton Pike, Pulaski TN 38478, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Seventh Kentucky Mounted Infantry Memorial (a few steps from this marker); Aaron Venable Brown Maplewood Cemetery (approx. 3.8 miles away); Thomas McKissack Jones (approx. 3.8 miles away); General John Calvin Brown (approx. 3.9 miles away); Edward Everett Eslick (1872-1932) (approx. 3.9 miles away); General John Adams, CSA (approx. 3.9 miles away); John Adams (approx. 3.9 miles away).
+At least 8 other markers are within 4 Seventh Kentucky Mounted Infantry Memorial (a few steps from this marker); Maplewood Cemetery (approx. 3.8 miles away); Thomas McKissack Jones (approx. 3.8 miles away); General John Calvin Brown (approx. 3.9 miles away); Edward Everett Eslick (1872-1932) (approx. 3.9 miles away); General John Adams, CSA (approx. 3.9 miles away); John Adams (approx. 3.9 miles away); Old Graveyard (approx. 4 miles away).
 Touch for a list and map of all markers in Pulaski.

 More about this marker.
 The word "casualties" is misspelled as "casualites".

 Credits.
 This page was last revised on August 8, 2016.
-This page originally submitted on October 23, 2013, by Ken Smith of Milan, Tennessee.
-This page has been viewed 521 times since then and 45 times this year.
+It was originally submitted on October 23, 2013, by Ken Smith of Milan, Tennessee.
+This page has been viewed 574 times since then and 32 times this year.
 Last updated on August 6, 2016, by Arlie Woolard of Pulaski, Tennessee.
 Photos: 1, 2, 3, 4. submitted on October 23, 2013, by Ken Smith of Milan, Tennessee. • Bernard Fisher was the editor who published this page.